Ukraine leader says he seeks peace 'without delay' in talks | Law-Order

 - Ukraine

-Ukraine could declare neutrality and offer security guarantees to Russia to secure peace ''without delay," President Volodymyr Zelenskyy said ahead of another planned round of talks — though he said only a face-to-face meeting with Russia's leader could end the war.
+Ukraine is prepared to declare its neutrality and consider a compromise on contested areas in the country's east, President Volodymyr Zelenskyy said ahead of another round of talks set for Tuesday on stopping the fighting.
+But he said only a face-to-face meeting with Russia's leader can end the war.

-In an interview with independent Russian media outlets, Zelenskyy stressed that Ukraine's priority is ensuring its sovereignty and its "territorial integrity" — preventing Russia from carving up the country, something Ukraine and the West say could now be Moscow's goal.
+While hinting at possible concessions, Zelenskyy also stressed that Ukraine's priority is ensuring its sovereignty and its “territorial integrity” — preventing Russia from carving up the country, something Ukraine and the West say could now be Moscow's goal.

+Russia has long demanded that Ukraine drop any hope of joining the Western NATO alliance, which Moscow sees as a threat.
+Zelenskyy has also repeatedly stressed that Ukraine needs security guarantees of its own as part of any deal.

-But, Zelenskyy added: "Security guarantees and neutrality, non-nuclear status of our state — we are ready to go for it."
-The Ukrainian leader has suggested as much before, but rarely so forcefully and the latest remarks come as the two sides said talks would resume Tuesday.
+“Security guarantees and neutrality, non-nuclear status of our state — we are ready to go for it,” Zelenskyy said in an interview Sunday with independent Russian media outlets.
+The Ukrainian leader has suggested as much before, but rarely so forcefully, and the latest remarks could create momentum for the talks scheduled to take place in Istanbul.

-Russia has long demanded that Ukraine drop any hope of joining the western NATO alliance, which Moscow sees as a threat.
-Zelenskyy said that the question of neutrality, which would keep Ukraine out of NATO or other military alliances, should be put to Ukrainian voters in a referendum after Russian troops withdraw.

-Zelenskyy has also long stressed that Ukraine needs security guarantees of its own as part of any deal.

-"We must come to an agreement with the president of the Russian Federation, and in order to reach an agreement, he needs to get out of there on his own feet ... and come to meet me,'' he also said in an interview that Russia barred its media from publishing.
+“We must come to an agreement with the president of the Russian Federation, and in order to reach an agreement, he needs to get out of there on his own feet ... and come to meet me,'' Zelenskyy said in an interview that Russia barred its media from publishing.

 Russian Foreign Minister Sergey Lavrov said Monday that the two presidents could meet, but only after the key elements of a potential deal are negotiated.

-"The meeting is necessary once we have clarity regarding solutions on all key issues," Lavrov said in an interview with Serbian media.
-He accused Ukraine of only wanting to "imitate talks," but said Russia needed concrete results.
+“The meeting is necessary once we have clarity regarding solutions on all key issues,” Lavrov said in an interview with Serbian media.
+He accused Ukraine of only wanting to “imitate talks,” and said Russia needs concrete results.

-In an overnight video address to his nation, Zelenskyy said Ukraine sought peace "without delay" in talks due to get underway in Istanbul.
-That location was agreed after Turkish President Recep Tayyip Erdogan spoke to Russian President Vladimir Putin on Sunday, the Turkish leader's office said.
-Negotiators are expected to arrive Monday.
+In an overnight video address to his nation, Zelenskyy said Ukraine is seeking peace “without delay” in the talks.

+While saying “Ukraine's sovereignty and territorial integrity are beyond doubt,” Zelenskyy also suggested compromise might be possible over Donbas, the predominantly Russian-speaking eastern region of Ukraine where Moscow-backed rebels have been fighting a separatist war for the past eight years.
+With its forces bogged down elsewhere, Moscow recently said its focus is now on securing the Donbas.

+Zelenskyy also said that a peace agreement would have to be put to a referendum of Ukrainian voters, but that Russian troops would have to withdraw from the country first.

 Earlier talks, both by video and in person, have failed to make progress on ending a more than month-old war that has killed thousands and driven more than 10 million Ukrainians from their homes — including almost 4 million from their country.